VeriSilicon/solios-x-device-plugin/README.md

-# Intel GPU device plugin for Kubernetes
+# VeriSilicon Solios-X device plugin for Kubernetes

 # Table of Contents